pypa/cibuildwheel/README.md

 Usage
 -----

-`cibuildwheel` currently works on **Travis CI** and **Circle CI** to build Linux and Mac wheels, and **Appveyor** to build Windows wheels.
+`cibuildwheel` currently works on **Travis CI** and **CircleCI** to build Linux and Mac wheels, and **Appveyor** to build Windows wheels.

 `cibuildwheel` is not intended to run on your development machine.
 It will try to install packages globally; this is no good.
-Travis CI, Circle CI, and Appveyor run their builds in isolated environments, so are ideal for this kind of script.
+Travis CI, CircleCI, and Appveyor run their builds in isolated environments, so are ideal for this kind of script.

 ### Minimal setup

-- Create a `.travis.yml` file in your repo.
+- To build Linux and Mac wheels on Travis CI, create a `.travis.yml` file in your repo.

     ```
     language: python